 She’s been out of jail for over a year but still walking into trouble everywhere she goes.
 Harvard University honored her with a fellowship, motivating a former CIA man to resign from his post at the university.
 A traitor shouldn’t be honored, he said.

 In prison Chelsea (a transwoman, born Bradley) began taking medication to assist in her gender transition.
 Now she uses her influence to fight for trans rights.
 And prison didn’t break her brain or change her mind about other political matters.
 She’s still winding up neoconservatives by attacking US foreign policy.

 But it’s not only that side of politics that she has pissed off.
 Someone released photos of her playing Cards Against Humanity in a lounge room, with people labelled ‘alt-right’.
 And then hanging at a nightclub with other ‘alt-right’ figures.
 Had Chelsea jumped sides to join Team Pepe The Frog?
 She defended herself, saying she was just snooping.
 “I viewed this as an opportunity to use the celebrity and fame I’ve gotten since getting out of prison to gather information and to ultimately find ways in which we who are against the alt-right can undermine the alt-right.”

-Chelsea will talk to Australia about her life.
+Chelsea has talked to Australia about her life.
 How to be a sneak, how to survive in prison and how to stop the government and corporations from chipping away at our privacy even more.
-Come along and see if you can spot the ASIO agents pretending to be regular punters in the audience!
+Those who came along had a chance to see if they could spot the ASIO agents pretending to be regular punters in the audience.